-Sale Offer: From now until August 30, all orders for this item come with a separate -- and free -- Prowlers squadron patch.
+Sale Offer: Until September 30, all orders for this item come with a separate -- and free -- Prowlers squadron patch.
 Patch by itself is a $40.00 USD value!

 Faithful replica of the bomber jacket worn by Lee "Apollo" Adama in the flashback sequence for the series finale, "Daybreak."
 Designed using original jacket base used on the show, the jacket features full lining and is fully functional, with four large front pockets, hidden pocket inside of jacket, and full length front zipper.
 Jacket features set of screen-accurate patches and in-universe (a.k.a.
 "Galactiguised") patches in lieu of real-world military patches that were added to the original costume piece.

 For information on how to be properly measured, please click here (page opens in new window).